lidofinance/docs/docs/guides/steth-integration-guide.md

 ## stETH vs. wstETH

-There are two versions of Lido's staking derivative, namely stETH and wstETH.
+There are two versions of Lido's stTokens, namely stETH and wstETH.
 Both tokens are ERC-20 tokens, but they reflect the accrued staking rewards in different ways. stETH implements rebasing mechanics which means the stETH balance increases periodically.
 In contrary, wstETH balance is constant, while the token increases in value eventually (denominated in stETH).
 At any moment, any amount of stETH can be converted to wstETH via trustless wrapper and vice versa, thus tokens effectively share liquidity.
 For instance, undercollateralized wstETH positions on Maker can be liquidated by unwrapping wstETH and swapping it for ether on Curve.